Passionate – Dedicated – Professional

 Magazines (MA)

-Magazines (MA) and catalogues can be recycled despite its coated appearance.
+Magazines (MA) and catalogues can be recycled despite their coated appearance.
 With modern recycling methods, the clay coat, which gives the smooth texture, can be removed.

 Old corrugated cartons (OCC) stacked on a pallet for paper recycling in Singapore